It All Started Here

 A Quick - IN THE BEGINNING

-It all started in the late 1950s, seven years before I was born, with the man who struck the first chord in this story: my dad, Elson Smith Jr.
+It all started in the early 1950s, a few years before I was born, with the man who struck the first chord in this story: my dad, Elson Smith Jr.

-That same year, I was a fully grown seven-year-old, at least in my own mind.
-Dad was gone so much, I figured I was the man of the house.
+At the time, I was a seven-year-old—fully grown, at least in my own mind.
+Dad had been gone so much on the road that I already figured I was the man of the house.
 The night of his wreck, Mom and I were watching The Red Skelton Hour when the phone rang.
 It was his band members calling from the emergency room.
-At the hospital, Dad told us he was done with music, and he meant it.
-He did not touch a guitar again for ten years.
+We rushed to the hospital, and right there from his bed, Dad told us he was done with music.
+And he meant it.

-Then one day he brought home a Martin guitar, pulled out his 1960 Gibson Hummingbird, handed it to me, and said, “Son, it’s time we played a little music.
+Then one day in December 1968, completely out of the blue, he brought home a Martin guitar.
+He pulled out his old 1960 Gibson Hummingbird—I didn't even know he still had it—handed it to me, and said, “Son, Merry Christmas.
+It’s time we played a little music.
 You’re grown up now, so this is your Hummingbird.”
-That was the moment the spark got passed down.
+That was the exact moment the spark got passed down.

-By 1967, he was running his HVAC company and playing in church.
+By 1969, he was running his HVAC company and playing in church.
 Somewhere along the way, he decided I needed to learn music whether I liked it or not.
-He taught me to sing and play guitar, bought me a Yamaha spinet piano, an accordion, and an Oscar Schmidt Autoharp, then told me to learn all of them.
-That was not a suggestion.
+He taught me to sing and play guitar, bought me a Yamaha spinet piano, an accordion, and an Oscar Schmidt Autoharp, then told me to learn them all.
+It wasn't a suggestion.
 I hated it at the time because it kept me away from my friends, but I learned to play them all, mostly by ear.

-In 1968, Dad decided to start a band, and I was in.
-We began as Smith, then after a battle of the bands in 1969, we found out another group already had the name, so we became The Smiths.
-It was my dad, me, my two younger brothers, and later our little sister, mostly for the cuteness factor, with my mother as our iron-fisted manager.
+Later that same year, Dad decided to start a family band, and I was in.
+We began simply as Smith, but after a battle of the bands, we discovered another group already owned the name, so we became The Smiths.
+It was my dad, me, my two younger brothers, and later our little sister (mostly for the cuteness factor), with my mother running things as our iron-fisted manager.
 And yes, she absolutely was.

 Dad and I sang as a duo, with my brothers backing us up.
 We had sweet harmonies, or so I’m told.
-The singing was fine.
-The traveling was what I hated.
-We were on the road every weekend during the school year and all summer long, going from church to church, old folks home to old folks home, battle of the bands to tent revivals, all over the East Coast from West Virginia to Florida.
+The singing part was fine; it was the traveling I hated.
+We were on the road every weekend during the school year and all summer long—traveling from church to church, old folks' homes, battle of the bands, and tent revivals all over the East Coast from West Virginia to Florida.
 Half the time, I felt like I was living inside Neil Diamond’s “Brother Love’s Traveling Salvation Show.”

-By 1976, at nineteen, I landed at WAVY-TV 10 in Portsmouth, Virginia, working as a sound board engineer, audio editor, and producer.
-That was the real beginning of my own journey.
+By 1976, at nineteen, I landed a job at WAVY-TV 10 in Portsmouth, Virginia, working as a sound board engineer, audio editor, and producer.
+That was the real beginning of my own independent journey.

 Now let’s jump ahead in time…